 - SPARC grant recipients were featured in a convocation video and reports posted on the website.

-- SPARC report to the president will be posted upon approval by President’s Cabinet.
+- SPARC report to the president approved by President’s Cabinet (available at right).

 - SPARC II recommendations finalized and presented to the president.